jeka-dev/jeka/README.md

 # How to use Jerkar

 Jerkar is designed to be easy to master for Java developers.
-In despite it offers rich functionalities, developers should be able to figure out how it works by knowing few concepts and navigate in source code.
+It is easy to figure out how it works by knowing few concepts and navigate in source code.

 That said, documentation is needed for a starting point.